Auditions & Scholarships

 Students unable to attend the scheduled audition dates may contact the Fine Arts Coordinator at firstname.lastname@example.org about alternate audition dates.

-We recommend that students participating in the February Presidential Scholarships try to schedule their music theatre audition on a separate date if at all possible.
+We recommend that students participating in the February Presidential Scholarships try to schedule their musical theatre audition on a separate date if at all possible.

 Virtual Audition Option